reproducepark/LHM_clipping_ver/README.md

 - [DreamGaussian](https://github.com/dreamgaussian/dreamgaussian)

 Thanks for their excellent works and great contribution to 3D generation and 3D digital human area.

+We would like to express our sincere gratitude to [站长推荐推荐](https://space.bilibili.com/175365958?spm_id_from=333.337.0.0)  for the installation tutorial video on bilibili.

 ## ✨ Star History